nunofmn/api.triage/README.md

 - [X] Make Routes to receive Github Hooks and test with ngrok
 - [ ] Make that the hook updates effectively the issue
 - [ ] Create a WebSockets API
+- [ ] Create a route for star count